Culling

 Scenes are automatically grouped.
 The sharpest frames confidently rise to the top of your Accept pile.

 All picks sync smoothly.
-Kestrel generates XMP sidecar files natively supported by Lightroom and Darktable.
+Kestrel generates XMP sidecar files natively supported by almost all photo editors.

-Project Kestrel is free, open-source, and runs entirely on your machine.
-Your photos never leave your computer.
+Project Kestrel is free and open source, and your original files never leave your computer.